TeodorDiver/vueApp/README.md

-save this repository on local PC open terminal and input command: npm start done
+save this repository on local PC;
+open terminal and input command: npm start;
+done.